q3769/conseq4j/README.md

     ...
 ```

-That is, to use a Concurrent Sequencer (conseq) in the ansychronous consumer:
+That is, to use a conseq (concurrent sequencer) in the asynchronous consumer.

-- Related events - sequentially processed; unrelated events - concurrently processed (see detail below).
+- Related events are sequentially processed; unrelated events are concurrently processed (see detail below).

 Some more details...